Lukas1305-red/TennisIOS/README.md

 ## Requirements

-- Provide rankings form the current year and last seasons
+FR1: Provide current player rankings from the current year and last seasons
-- Favorize certain players to follow them and their matches
+FR2: Favorize certain players to follow them and their matches
+FR3: Search and Filter for players (after name, nationality, etc.)
-- give information about torunaments and players
+FR4: give information about torunaments and players
-- inspect all tournaments around the world
+FR5: inspect all tournaments around the world
-- show live match statistics
-- see records as a ranking in a little history feed
+FR6: see records as a ranking in a little history feed
+FR7: provide live scores

+NFR1: 3-7 SwiftUI views
+NFR2: Use Apple's SF-Symbols
+NFR3: Follow Apple's Human Interface Guidelines
+NFR4: Source code follows best practices

 ## Analysis